cloudmesh/classes/docs/source/overview.rst

 The following artifacts are part of the deliverabels

-.. todo:: Hyungro. include paper/report length requirement
+.. todo:: Hyungro. include paper/report length requirement as RST table

 This needs also to be provided for Papers that are written in a team.